SanjinKurelic/WeatherSystem/README.md

 #### JavaFX client

-Client application is responsable for getting, adding, updating and removing weather stations.
+Client application is responsible for managing weather stations.
+User can list, add, edit or remove weather station.
 Fronted is written using Java FX library.

-Open `WeatherSystemClient` directory and run following command to start the application:
+Open `WeatherSystemClient` directory and run the following command to start the application:

 ```
 mvn clean javafx:run
 ```

-If above command does not work, application could be started using Java IDE (ex.
-Intellij IDEA).
-There are some known issues when running without IDE.
+If the above command does not work, the application could be started using Java IDE (ex.
+IntelliJ IDEA).
+There are some known issues when running the application without IDE.

 ![](https://github.com/SanjinKurelic/WeatherSystem/blob/master/images/clientApp.png)

-### Business process diagrams
+## Business process diagrams

-Image below show one bussines process for using this system.
+Image below show one of business process for using this system.
 Diagrams are created and executed in jBPM.

 ![](https://github.com/SanjinKurelic/WeatherSystem/blob/master/images/jbmpDiagram.png)